 You can also fly over the glaciers in helicopters or planes and land on the stable névé, or hike on them with guides.
 Remember that these great ice structures are always in motion; guides know the hazardous areas to avoid.

-For the most part, flights are best early in the morning, when visibility tends to be clearest.
-Summer may be warmer and by far the busiest season, but there is a great deal more rain and fog that can scuttle flightseeing and hiking plans.
-In winter, snow doesn't fall at sea level in Franz Josef or Fox; in fact, in winter this area is a lot warmer than the snow resort towns east of the Southern Alps.
-Skies are clearer, which means fewer canceled flights and glacier hikes, and more spectacular views.
+Flights are generally best early in the morning, when visibility tends to be clearest.
+Summer may be warmer, but there is more rain and fog that can scuttle flightseeing and hiking plans.
+In winter, skies are clearer, which means fewer canceled flights and glacier hikes, and more spectacular views.
+In fact, in winter this area is a lot warmer than the snow resort towns east of the Southern Alps

-Traveling south of the national park, the road continues through grand natural landscapes.
-Look for the forest-framed views of Lakes Paringa and Moeraki, then 2 km (1 mile) or so south of Moeraki the ocean view over the rock stacks at Knights Point.
-(A lookout platform here was damaged in a 2013 storm, but the view remains!)
-Farther south, between Moeraki and Haast, be sure to stop and explore the walkways, wetlands, and beach at Ship Creek.
+Traveling south of the national park, look for the forest-framed views of Lakes Paringa and Moeraki, then 2 km (1 mile) south of Moeraki the ocean view over the rock stacks at Knights Point.
+Farther south, between Moeraki and Haast, stop and explore the walkways, wetlands, and beach at Ship Creek.
 There are few places where ancient rain forest grows so close to the coast as it does here.
 And check the waves—Hector's dolphins are sometimes seen surfing close to shore.
 Sand flies here can be voracious, so bring insect repellent and hope for a windy day (there are fewer sand flies in winter).
-For weather conditions and other current information visit the Fox Glacier Visitor Centre, and Franz Josef Glacier i-SITE Visitor Information and DOC Centre, both on State Highway 6.